 Types of Boat Grills – Pros and Cons – Safety Notes

 It’s important to understand the different types of boat grills available — gas, charcoal, electric — as each come with their own pros, cons and unique safety guidelines worth noting:

 While Hank Hill may disagree, many would argue that charcoal grills are for barbecuing purists.
 Cooking with charcoal adds a special, classic barbecue flavor to the meat, and charcoal grills are generally inexpensive compared to other grill types.
 Charcoal grills take longer to light and are more work than gas or electric grills, especially if cooking for long periods of time and requiring extra charcoal.

-As to charcoal grills for boats, you want to buy one with a mount that attaches to the boat’s handrail or rod holder in order to position the grill over the water.
+As to charcoal boat grills, you want to buy one with a mount that attaches to the boat’s handrail or rod holder in order to position the grill over the water.
 This is so that any hot ashes or embers will fall overboard instead of onto your deck which can cause damage, or worse, start a fire.

 Propane / Gas Grills

-While a great choice for a boat grill, there are some specific propane grill hazards to be aware of if wondering how to grill safely on a boat.
+While a great choice for grilling on a boat, there are some specific propane grill hazards to be aware of.
 Gas is heavier than air, therefore, you should not use a gas grill above an open locker or companionway.
 This is because any leaking gas will fall to the lowest point which — while not common — can result in a dangerous and potentially explosive mix.